 In order to provide some evidence on the effect of quality of education on the observed measure of TFP, we use time-series data on the pupil-teacher ratio at the primary level obtained from Lee and Barro (2001).
-They have data on the pupil-teacher ratio 17 at 5-year intervals for our sample of 18 Latin American countries from
+They have data on the pupil-teacher ratio17 at five-year intervals for our sample of 18 Latin American countries from 1960 to 2000.18 We follow

-16. Fernandez, Guner, and Knowles (2005) estimated Mincer coefficients for a set of Latin American countries.
+16Fernandez, Guner and Knowles (2005) estimated Mincer coefficients for a set of Latin American countries.
 Their estimates are higher than 13% for most countries.
-This suggests that Latin America TFP relative to the United States might be even higher before 1980.
+This suggests that Latin America TFP relative to the US might be even higher before 1980.

-17. Lee and Barro (2001) also have data on government expenditure per student, but there are not enough observations to allow us to construct a measure of quality of education for our sample and time period.
+17Lee and Barro (2001) also have data on government expenditure per student, but there are not enough observations to allow us to construct a measure of quality of education for our sample and time period.